RayKim3103/RayKim3103.github.io/papers/Simultaneous Multithreading - Maximizing On-Chip Parallelism (1995).md

     (2) Instructions are scheduled in a strict priority order.
         i.e., context O can schedule instructions onto any available functional unit,
               context 1 can schedule onto any unit unutilized by context O.

+  Pipeline Details :

+    (1) Use basic pipeline to accommodate simultaneous multithreading.

+   Workload Details :

+    (1) Use uniprocessor applications, assigning a distinct program to each thread.
+        -> To measure the raw instruction throughput achievable by multithreaded superscalar processors.

 ### 3. Evaluating the performance of a single-threaded superscalar architecture.